 Naturally, after returning it, I started looking for smaller pleco alternatives.

 In this guide, you will find a chart that contains the maximum size of different types of pleco fish that are found at pet stores – both small and large.

 From the huge Orinoco Sailfin Catfish to the smaller bristlenose and clown species, my list will help you get the pleco that doesn’t grow too big and perfectly matches your tank’s size.

 When discussing how big these fish get, it’s good to know that the word “pleco” is used to describe representatives of the largest catfish family, called Loricariidae.

 There are more than 680 species in the Loricariidae family that vary in size and have different aquarium setup requirements.
-Therefore there’s no one simple answer to the question at hand.

 Furthermore, the size of your pleco fish doesn’t only depend on the exact species you own.